deathwish/chrome-tic_tac_toe/README.md

 # About #
 Chrome Tic Tac Toe is a simple Web Application for Google Chrome.
-It runs entirely locally, and uses an efficient rule based approach to provide an AI opponent so that you can lose all by yourself, rather then in the company of others.
+It runs entirely locally, and uses an efficient rule based approach to provide an AI opponent so that you can lose all by yourself, rather than in the company of others.

 # Building #
 To build the extension, run